kashmir96/osoappliance/content/posts/commercial-fridge-temperature-celsius.md

 ---

 title: Commercial Fridge Temperature Celsius
 description: "If you own a commercial fridge, it’s important to ensure that the temperature is kept at the right level.
-This isn’t only importan...find out now"
+This isn’t only importan...keep reading to learn"
 keywords: fridge
-publishDate: 44927
+publishDate: 1/1/2023
 tags: ["Kitchen Appliances"]
 author: Curtis
 categories: ["Household Appliances"]
 cover:
- image: /img/kitchenappliances/137.webp
+ image: /img/kitchenappliances/293.webp
- alt: 'not so trivial kitchen appliances exploited'
+ alt: 'a barely kitchen appliances novel for all involved'

 ---